 Read this guide as soon as your switch is up and running and you are ready to familiarize yourself with basic software functions.
-You should have already stepped through the first log in procedures and read the brief software overviews in the OmniSwitch 6250/6450 Getting Started Guide.

 You should have already set up a switch password and be familiar with the very basics of the switch software.
 This manual helps you understand the directory structure, the Command Line Interface (CLI), configuration files, basic security features, and basic administrative functions of the switch.
 The features and procedures in this guide will help form a foundation that will allow you to configure more advanced switching features later.